slimslenderslacks/nixos-config/vim.markdown

 - [ ] the fennel files are not in a nix package.
 Besides this, the lazy lock file is also not in nix.
 - [ ] there's a lazy bug below which makes it impossible to mix nix vim packges with lazy packages
+- [ ] does vim-nix have anything useful

 ## Lazy Bug